Recognizability of morphisms: Efficient algorithms

 We have already seen in Proposition~\ref{propositionInjective} that if $\sigma$ is a morphism which is recognizable for aperiodic points, then it is injective or periodic.

-The size of an automaton is the sum of number of states and the number of edges of the automaton. \begin{proposition} Let $\A$ be an unambiguous strongly connected automaton.
-Then $\A$ is unambiguous for aperiodic points if and only if following conditions are satisfied. \begin{enumerate} \item[\rm(i)] Every non-trivial strongly connected component of $\A\times \A$ out of the diagonal is reduced to a cycle. \item[\rm(ii)] There is no path between two non-trivial strongly connected components of $\A\times \A$. \end{enumerate} All these conditions can be checked in a quadratic time in the size of $\A$. \end{proposition} \begin{proof} Since $\A$ is unambiguous, $\A \times \A$ is unambiguous.
-Note the set of diagonal states is a non-trivial strongly connected component of $\A \times \A$.
+The size of an automaton is the sum of the number of states and the number of edges of the automaton. \begin{proposition} Let $\A$ be an unambiguous strongly connected automaton.
+Then $\A$ is unambiguous for aperiodic points if and only if the following conditions are satisfied. \begin{enumerate} \item[\rm(i)] Every non-trivial strongly connected component of $\A\times \A$ out of the diagonal is reduced to a cycle. \item[\rm(ii)] There is no path between two non-trivial strongly connected components of $\A\times \A$. \end{enumerate} All these conditions can be checked in a quadratic time in the size of $\A$. \end{proposition} \begin{proof} Since $\A$ is unambiguous, $\A \times \A$ is unambiguous.
+Note that the set of diagonal states is a non-trivial strongly connected component of $\A \times \A$.
 It cannot contain non-diagonal states since $\A$ is unambiguous.

 We first show that the conditions are necessary.
 Let $C$ be a non-trivial strongly connected component of $\A \times \A$ which is non-diagonal.
-Let us assume that there is cycle $\pi$ labeled by $u$ around $(p,q)$ with $p \neq q$ in $C$ and another cycle $\pi'$ which is not a power of $\pi$ around $(p,q)$ labeled by $v$.
-Then $u$ and $v$ are not a power of a same word.
-Otherwise $\A \times \A$ would be ambiguous.
-Thus there is a bi-infinite word $x$ which is a concatenation of words $u$ and $v$ which is not periodic.
-This word is the label of a bi-infinite path of $\A \times \A$ going through $(p,q)$ after reading $u$ or $v$.
-Since $p \neq q$ this leads to two distinct decompositions of $x$ as bi-infinite concatenations of words in $U$ and thus $\A$ is not unambiguous for aperiodic points.
+Let $\pi$ be a simple cycle labeled by $u$ around $(p,q)$ with $p \neq q$ in $C$ and another cycle $\pi'$ which is not a power of $\pi$ around $(p,q)$ labeled by $v$.
+Since $\A \times \A$ is unambiguous, $u$ and $v$ are not a power of the same word.
+Thus there is a two-sided infinite sequence $x$ which is a concatenation of words $u$ and $v$ which is not periodic.
+This sequence is the label of a two-sided infinite path of $\A \times \A$ going through $(p,q)$ after reading $u$ or $v$.
+Since $p \neq q$ this leads to two distinct paths labeled by $x$ in $\A$ and thus $\A$ is not unambiguous for aperiodic points.